Aspley, Queensland: History

 Prior to European settlement, Australian aborigines of the Duke of York clan lived in the local area, though their main camping ground was further south in the suburb now known as Herston.
 The Duke of York clan was part of the Turrbal tribe who occupied the area north from Logan River, south of the North Pine River, east of Moggill Creek to Moreton Bay.

 Soon after Brisbane was declared a free settlement in 1842, Europeans began exploring the lands north of Brisbane City.
 The suburb was originally known as North Chermside until the mid 1970s.
 A northern route followed aboriginal tracks through what is now Kelvin Grove, Enoggera, Everton Hills, Albany Creek onto North Pine.
-This route is still known as "'Old Northern Road'" and "'Old North Road'" in places.

-Another aboriginal track branching eastward from the Old Northern Road at the South Pine River crossed towards Little Cabbage Tree Creek and continued towards Downfall Creek.
-This track is now known as "Albany Creek Road" and "Gympie Road".
-Albany Creek Road was known as "Chinaman Creek Road" before 1888.

-In 1857, the first land sales in the area east of the Old Northern Road and South Pine River begin under the control of New South Wales.
-Initially, the land was sold for farming and comprised the land around Cabbage Tree Creek, bordered by what is now Zillmere Road, Roghan Road, Bridgeman Road and the northerly continuation of Kirby Road, covering mostly what is now Aspley, Carseldine and Fitzgibbon.
-The land parcels east of what is now Hawbridge Street and Lacey Road were purchased by William John Ward.

-The western land parcels were not sold.
-These land parcels were bordered by what is now Graham Road, Roghan Road, Hawbridge Street/Lacey Road and Bridgeman Road, and were subsequently subdivided into smaller land parcels and sold.
-This area is now known as Carseldine.

 After the separation of Queensland from New South Wales in 1859, subsequent subdivisions were much smaller.

 Originally known as Soldiers Flat and then Little Cabbage Tree Creek, the area became officially called Aspley in 1897.
 The name is believed to refer to the Aspley Orangery and Aspley Vineyard owned by John Morris in 1860s.
 Morris came from Nottinghamshire in England where there was an Aspley Hall.